Navigating Immigration Law · · 17 min read

 • Paper Submission: If you decide to mail your form, print it and send it to the address specified in the instructions.
 Using certified mail is a smart way to track your submission.
 Don’t forget to sign the document—unsigned forms will be rejected.

-4. Confirmation: and any confirmation you receive after submission.
+4. Confirmation: Keep a copy of your form and any confirmation you receive after submission.
 This documentation is essential as proof of your filing.

 5. Check Status: If you submitted online, you can monitor your submission status through your USCIS account.
 For paper submissions, be patient and allow several weeks for processing before checking in on your status.

-It's important to remember that using form AR-11 change of address is crucial, as failing to can lead to , including fines or removal from the U.S. Therefore, following these steps is critical.
-If you are a VAWA self-petitioner or hold T or U nonimmigrant status, please ensure you follow the specific that apply to your situation.
+It's important to remember that using the correct form is crucial, as failing to do so can lead to complications, including fines or removal from the U.S. Therefore, following these steps is critical.
+If you are a VAWA self-petitioner or hold T or U nonimmigrant status, please ensure you follow the specific guidelines that apply to your situation.
 We’re here to fight for you every step of the way.

 Each box represents a step you need to take to file your form.
 Follow the arrows to see what to do next — it's like a roadmap for your filing journey!